-Who Should Care about This Chart?
+Who Should Care About This Chart?

 The number of reported safety issues is something that concerns all process owners and senior managers within the company.
-After all, SMS involve the entire company and not just the safety team.
+After all, SMS involves the entire company and not just the safety team.
 Therefore, the affected parties are common: